mcough2/SA-takehome/README.md

 - This exercise aims to assess your ability to work with APIs, process data, and create reports
 - Focus on code readability, efficiency, and adherence to best practices.
 - Feel free to reach out for clarification or assistance during the exercise.
+- Remember to submit your responses in advance of the review meeting.
 - Have fun and enjoy the challenge!